 Sure, there are the lucky few that don't struggle and just luckily fall into a phenomenal career, but that is an anomaly and not the norm.
 Don't rely on that type of thinking that involves shortcuts.
 It won't serve you well.
 If you're like most of us, expect to work hard and reap amazing rewards later.
 In the end, you will be glad that you've had to take the more challenging path.
 You know why, girlfriend?
 Because you will know you did it, and you did it all on your own - without any luck.
 It was all you, baby!

-Want a jump start on making your social media marketing extra and showing those naysayers?
-My free Facebook guide has your name all over it.
+Want a jump start on making your social media marketing extra and showng those naysayers?
+My Free Facebook guide is waiting for you.
 Get it here, then get ready to choreograph a happy dance.